build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

     });
 ```

 Finally we are attaching User Data and tagging the instance with specific tags.
 The user data is used to bootstrap the EC2 instance and install specific application packages on the instance's first boot.
-And the tags are used for by Systems Manager to identify the instance later on for deployments.
+The tags are used by Systems Manager to identify the instance later on for deployments.

 Here is the user data bash script we will be attaching to the EC2 Instance.
 Make sure this code sits in a file named `configure_amz_linux_sample_app.sh` in the `assets` directory in the root of your CDK Application.